zentrocdot/Bash/Transparent_Proxy/README.md

 <p align="justify">It is recommended to make a copy of <code>resolv.conf</code>.
 If <code>resolvconf</code> is not installed, DNS requests will fail in the future.
 In the year 2018, when I wrote the transparent proxy, <code>resolvconf</code> was still installed by default.</p>

+## trans_proxy.bash

+<p align="justify">The transparent proxy is designed to work with ipv4.
+Keeping this in mind, I disabled ipv6 permanently.</p>

 ## anonymity_check.bash

 <p align="justify">The script performs the following tests:</p>